Illustration: Shadowschaser for Fine Acts

 News

-HRC Elections 2024: As civil society demands an effective and responsive Council, candidates elaborate on their pledges and visions for membership
+HRC elections: As civil society demands an effective and responsive Council, candidates share their pledges

 Candidate States to the Human Rights Council presented their pledges and responded to questions by civil society on their human rights records, while elaborating on their vision to improve the work of the Council at ISHR’s and Amnesty International’s annual event.